 - D-PLACE: Database of places, language, culture, and environment.

-- Diversity and Inclusion in Children’s and Young Adult Books: Overview of the conversation around diversity, inclusion, underrepresented voices, and identity.
+- Equity and Inclusion in Children’s and Young Adult Books: Overview of the conversation around diversity, inclusion, underrepresented voices, and identity.

 - Sideways Dictionary: Analogies for explaining technology.